Amnesia: A Machine for Pigs: Gameplay

+Amnesia: A Machine for Pigs is a survival horror game played from a first-person perspective.
+As protagonist Oswald Mandus, players explore and interact with a variety of environments using an electric lantern and discover diary entries and notes to for information on Mandus's lost memory.
+Some areas are patrolled by "manpigs": monstrous humanoid pigs who will chase and attack Mandus on sight.
+While the core mechanics of the game are the same as in The Dark Descent, some elements have been removed or altered for the sake of providing a fresh gameplay experience to players of the first game.
+The inventory system has been removed, as has the need to find oil and tinderboxes to maintain adequate lighting.
+Most of the puzzles are based on physically interacting with the environment because of this change.
+The sanity mechanic of the first game has been removed, meaning that standing in the darkness and looking at enemies no longer have any drawbacks.
+Health lost when Mandus is injured will regenerate after a certain period of time, thereby eliminating the need to find items to restore health as in The Dark Descent.
+The game's level design has been touted as "significantly different" from that of The Dark Descent, with larger areas and outdoor environments included.
+Enemy AI was also adjusted to ensure players are unable to predict enemy behavior based on their experiences with the original game.

 Plot

 The game features several interlocking storylines.
 Some take place in the past, some in the present, and some are overtly real while some may be imagined.
-Set in London on New Year's Eve, 1899, the game's protagonist is Oswald Mandus, a wealthy industrialist and butcher who is implied to be the great grand-nephew of Daniel, the protagonist of Amnesia: The Dark Descent.
+Set in London on New Year's Eve, 1899, the game's protagonist is Oswald Mandus, a wealthy industrialist and butcher.
 At the beginning of the game, he awakens from a fever that has lasted for several months, after returning from a disastrous expedition to explore Aztec ruins in Mexico.
 He hears the voices of his sons, Edwin and Enoch, calling for him as they lead him through the different areas.

 Mandus receives a call from "the Engineer", who tells Mandus that Edwin and Enoch have been trapped far below them, in the "Machine" which Mandus created beneath his house.
 The Machine has been sabotaged, putting his sons in danger.
 The Engineer tasks Mandus with clearing the floodwaters and bringing the Machine back online, providing ongoing guidance through telephones throughout the facility.
 Mandus is opposed in his tasks by the Manpigs, deformed swine-like monstrosities that patrol the depths through which he descends.